LineandVertexSoftware/vertexa-chart/ROADMAP.md

 ### 2. A few correctness and contract issues still need tightening

-- `setLayout()` currently replaces the layout object; the top-level README describes it as a merge-style API
+- ~~`setLayout()` currently replaces the layout object; the top-level README describes it as a merge-style API~~ (fixed and covered by tests)
-- `tooltip.renderer` string output is written through `innerHTML`, so the safety contract is currently “trusted HTML only,” but that is not clearly documented or tested
+- ~~`tooltip.renderer` string output is written through `innerHTML`, so the safety contract is currently “trusted HTML only,” but that is not clearly documented or tested~~ (documented and covered by tests)
-- Inference from the current `SceneCompiler` and `PickingEngine`: scatter traces with `mode: "lines"` appear to be non-pickable/non-selectable because picking structures are built from marker layers, not line layers
+- ~~Scatter traces with `mode: "lines"` appear to be non-pickable/non-selectable~~ (fixed for CPU picking and covered by tests)
+- Broader hover/click/select regression coverage is still needed across all implemented trace families
+- CPU/GPU picking fallback behavior still needs a clearer tested contract

 These are the kinds of gaps that create churn after 1.0 because they force either behavior changes or documentation walk-backs.